Apocalypse (video game): Gameplay

-Apocalypse is a 3D multidirectional shooter.
-The character is moved using the DualShock controller's left analog stick, and shooting is handled independently by pressing the right stick in a given direction, which automatically fires the current weapon in said direction.
-Alternately, movement may be controlled through the directional pad and shooting performed by using the four face buttons on a typical PlayStation controller (which lack analog sticks), where the buttons' placement on the controller correspond with the fire direction.
-Using the shoulder buttons it is also possible to duck or jump, and a selection of different weapons are available.
+Apocalypse features 3D gameplay that combines multidirectional shooting and platforming elements.
+The main character, Trey Kincaid, is moved using either the directional pad or the DualShock controller's left analog stick, and shooting is handled independently by pressing either one of the face buttons or the right stick in a given direction, which automatically fires the current weapon in said direction.
+The player can also use a selection of different weapons, such as a flamethrower or a grenade launcher, in addition to the standard issue submachine gun, which never runs out of ammo.
+The player can also use "Smart bombs", that can quickly kill surrounding enemies and destroy objects in a radius.
+In terms of mobility, Kincaid can jump, crouch, roll, grab ledges, and hang on wires.

 Development

 The game engine for Apocalypse was completed in January 1996.
 Initially, the player character was a mercenary accompanied by an AI-controlled partner, Trey Kincaid, in an effort to create the video game equivalent of a buddy film.
 Activision later signed a multi-million-dollar deal for Bruce Willis to provide Trey Kincaid's voice and likeness, using "cyber-scanning" and motion capture.
 Trey Kincaid's role was eventually changed to that of the main playable character, thus reducing the necessity for him to have as much spoken dialogue as was originally intended as the scope of Bruce Willis' involvement decreased as development went on.
 In the finished game, Willis' vocal contributions are limited mostly to the occasional one-liner and a few brief lines of dialogue in story sequences.
 Willis' face was photo-mapped onto Trey Kincaid's character model.
 His motion capture performance was recorded at House of Moves, a film studio in Venice, CA. The sessions were held in mid-January 1997 and took two days.
 During voice recording, Willis made a number of suggestions of changes to the dialogue, which the developers agreed to.

 Poe was cast as the character Plague using the same combination of cyber-scanning, motion capture, and voice recording as done with Willis.
 Apocalypse features several songs from various artists, including Poe and System of a Down.
 Technology developed for the game allowed live-action music videos from these artists to be projected on large screens within the game's environments.